Kazakhstan–United States relations: Kazakhstan–United States convention

-U.S. – Kazakh Business Council
+U.S.–Kazakh Business Council

 The U.S. Chamber of Commerce announced on September 1, 2020, the launch of the U.S.-Kazakhstan Business Council (USKZBC).
 The new Council is aimed at advancing economic and commercial cooperation between the two countries.

 Green economy

-Kazakhstan and the United States partner under the Power the Future program that helps to increase the deployment of renewable energy and energy efficiency technologies.
+Kazakhstan and the U.S. partner under the 'Power the Future' program that helps to increase the deployment of renewable energy and energy efficiency technologies.
 With support from Power the Future, Kazakhstan designed an inclusive auction process that balances risks between investors and the government.
 In 2018 and 2019, Kazakhstan saw a total of 28 auctions, with bid prices coming in between 23 and 64% below previous renewable tariff ceilings.

-Donald Trump's 2nd Presidency
+Donald Trump's second presidency

 On February 21, 2025, Secretary of State Marco Rubio reaffirmed U.S. commitment to the C5+1 during talks with Uzbek Foreign Minister Bakhtiyor Saidov, highlighting investment opportunities in critical minerals and civil nuclear energy.
 The U.S. also supports Uzbekistan’s bid for WTO membership and has engaged in migration agreements with Tashkent.
 Meanwhile, Uzbekistan is leading regional efforts to engage Afghanistan, with recent trade agreements covering infrastructure, energy, and resource management.

 Science and technology cooperation

-Kazakh Prime Minister Bakhytzhan Sagintayev conducted a working visit to the U.S. in April, 2017.
-One of the main focus of the trip was promoting cooperation in IT technologies and engineering.
-To that end, the Prime Minister met with the Silicon Valley companies, such as Tesla Motors and Cisco among others.
+Kazakh Prime Minister Bakhytzhan Sagintayev conducted a working visit to the U.S. in April 2017.
+One of the main focuses of the trip was promoting cooperation in IT technologies and engineering.
+To that end, the Prime Minister met with Silicon Valley companies, such as Tesla and Cisco among others.
 During his visit, the Kazakh Prime Minister also signed different memoranda with the American companies that are expected to start cooperation in the technology sphere.